The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 A: The district could award a subsequent contract to the second-place bidder if the second contract is for the same goods or services and for the same timeframe outlined in the original bid/RFP and the second-place vendor will honor their original bid amount.

-Q: Does our Governing Board need to approve procurements?
+Q: Does our Governing Board need to approve all procurements?

 Q: What are the procurement rules for purchasing goods and services from employees and governing board members?

-A: There are different rules based upon whether the purchase is for goods or services, if the purchase is for goods or services, and if the District’s average daily membership (ADM) is less than or greater than 3,000.
+A: There are different rules based upon whether the purchase is for goods or services and if the District’s average daily membership (ADM) is less than or greater than 3,000.
 See the tables below per the USFR manual and ARS section 38-503(C).

 Q: If a district issues general obligation or refunding bonds, would the District need to bid for the services provided by the bond counsel and underwriters, even though the fees are usually taken directly from the bond proceeds?

 A: The district would need to follow School District Procurement Rules if the cost of the services provided by the bond counsel or underwriters exceeded the bidding threshold.
-If the cost of the services were below the bidding threshold, then oral or written quotations would be needed.
+If the cost of the services were below the bidding threshold, then written quotations would be required.

 Q: Is a school district exempt from procurement procedures if a vendor is chosen from the Arizona Department of Education approved list of food commodity processors?